 - Good governance implies that institutions and processes create results that meet the wants of society while making optimal use of resources at their disposal.

-- This also encompasses sustainable use of natural resources and the conservation of the environment.
+- This also encompasses the sustainable use of natural resources and the conservation of the environment.

 Good Governance – Accountability